dvoraka/av-service/README.md

  * **ELK Stack** (Elasticsearch, Logstash, Kibana) - logs analyzing

 ### Installation
-You can use Docker to prepare necessary services.
+You can use Docker to prepare necessary services for development.
-#### Docker style
+#### Docker
+Docker is recommended approach.

 **Services**
 * RabbitMQ
 * ActiveMQ